 The Sith laughed.
 "Very poetic, Revan."
 He responded jokingly, turning around in his chair to face the Jedi Master.
 "How are you feeling?"

 Revan was taken aback, but he did he best not to display it in his countenance.
-"I'm slowly recovering my strength, my lord," he replied.
+"I'm slowly recovering my strength," he replied.
 "Slowly, but I'll be fine."

 "Good."
 The Sith responded.
 "You're going to need it where you're going."